 - If you request us to allocate your gift to a specific project, location or type of work, we will ensure this happens wherever possible.
 If this is not possible, we will advise you of this and proceed according to what you decide

-- We will maximise the value of your donation through Gift Aid whenever we can, and where you give you confirm your eligibility and consent for us to do this
+- We will maximise the value of your donation through Gift Aid whenever we can, and where you confirm your eligibility and consent for us to do this

-- We publish clear financial reports in our annual report and annual review which are publicly available, including on our website
+- We publish clear financial information in our annual report and annual review which are publicly available, including on our website

 5. We seek to keep you updated about our news and the positive impact on pet welfare we are making, communicating with you in ways you prefer.

-- We will communicate with you to keep you updated on how your support is helping pet welfare and share stories that demonstrate how you’re helping transform the lives of pets in need
+- We will communicate with you, unless you tell us otherwise , to keep you updated on how your support is helping pet welfare and share stories that demonstrate how you’re helping transform the lives of pets in need

 - We will be honest about the challenges we face and show you how you can further support us and pets in need, unless you ask us not to